Submission Preparation Checklist

 -The conclusion contains conclusions and constructive suggestions for the development of the study.
 (12 pt, times new roman, 1,5 space)

 -Table and Image titles are written at the top while source information is written at the bottom.
-The template for tables and images are available in the paper template below.
+The template for tables and images is available in the paper template below.

 -The footnote explains certain concepts or sources from the website: